Last Updated on July 28, 2022 by Michelle Ball

 504 Battles May Be Worth It

-A parent’s battle often is in getting the school to see that a student qualifies for a 504 and then to get the 504 Plan written appropriately.
-It is well worth the battle as 504 Plans are legally enforceable plans which can help close gaps for a disabled student to ensure proper access to their education.
+Once a student is qualified for a 504, the next battle often is in getting the 504 plan written appropriately.
+It is well worth the battle as 504 plans are legally enforceable plans which can help close gaps for a disabled student to ensure proper access to their education.

 If a student has a disabling condition as described above, parents may want to explore 504 Plans and the benefits they can provide to students.

-Student lawyer Michelle Ball helps students qualify for, maintain and enforce student 504 plans and IEPs (Individualized Education Programs) for special education students.
+Student lawyer Michelle Ball helps students qualify for, maintain and enforce student 504 plans and IEPs (Individualized Education Programs).
 Located in Sacramento, California, attorney Michelle Ball helps parents in Lincoln, Nevada City, Roseville, Elk Grove, Natomas, Auburn, Loomis, Foresthill, and throughout California with many types of school problems.